Skip to main content

 Fundamentals

-You have likely noticed that when you engage with a at work, you are asked to share personal health information.
+You have likely noticed that when you engage with a wellness program at work, you are asked to share personal health information.
 It is a natural and valid response to question where that information goes and how it is protected.
 The feeling that your health data is an extension of your private life is correct.

 The architecture of privacy protections for that data, however, is not the same everywhere.
 The rules governing your wellness program information depend on a foundation of two critical factors ∞ the size of your employer and the way your wellness program is structured.